 If you are a new student you may receive confirmation of this number by text message or email from the Department of Further Education, Employment, Science and Technology (DFEEST).

 This number will be used by the Training Provider and DFEEST to record your participation in and your results of Skills for All government funded training courses.

 Your personal information may also be used to determine future eligibility for Skills for All courses and for statistical purposes, including reporting to other bodies.

 Keep a record of your Skills for All Student Number particularly if you plan to do further study.
 If you misplace your Skills for All Student Number you can call the Infoline or ask a Skills for All Training Provider to search for your number.

-From 2013, you will be able to use your Skills for All Student Number to log into a secure page on this website to view your government funded training history and update personal information.
+In the future, you will be able to use your Skills for All Student Number to log into a secure page on this website to view your government funded training history and update personal information.

 The Student Agreement sets out the purposes for which personal information is collected by the Minister for Employment, Higher Education and Skills (The Minister) and how it will be used.
 The Department of Further Education, Employment, Science and Technology (DFEEST), on behalf of the Minister of Employment, Higher Education and Skills collects, uses, stores and discloses information only in accordance with the South Australian Information Privacy Principles.

 If you require access to your personal information held by DFEEST, in the first instance call our Infoline who will advise you of the process you will need to follow.
 In some instances you may need to apply through the provisions of the Freedom of Information Act 1991.